 Dread Scott FAQ

 Dread Scott makes revolutionary art to propel history forward.
 He first received national attention in 1989 when his art became the center of controversy over its use of the American flag.
 President G. H.W.
-Bush declared his artwork What is the Proper Way to Display a U.S. Flag? “disgraceful” and the entire US Senate denounced this work when they passed legislation to “protect the flag.”
+Bush declared his artwork What is the Proper Way to Display a U.S. Flag? “disgraceful” and the entire US Senate denounced this work and outlawed it when they passed legislation to “protect the flag.”
 To oppose this law and other efforts which would effectively make patriotism compulsory, he, along with three other protesters, burned flags on the steps of the US Capitol.
 This resulted in a Supreme Court case and a landmark First Amendment decision.

-He has been written about in The New York Times, Art In America, ArtNews, ArtForum, Art21 Magazine, Time, The London Guardian and several other newspapers, magazines and books.
+He has been written about in The New York Times, Art In America, Sculpture Magazine, ArtNews, ArtForum, Art21 Magazine, Time, The London Guardian and several other newspapers, magazines and books.
 He has appeared on numerous local and national TV and radio shows including Oprah, The Today Show, and CBS This Morning speaking about his work and the controversy surrounding it.

 His work has been integrated into academic curricula and What is the Proper Way... is discussed in many art history classes and is featured in Henry Sayer’s “foundations” text A World of Art.